dreamnerdy/Website/PressKit.markdown

 ## Features

-- Play across 7 courses each offering unique environments and difficulties
+- Play 117 baskets across 7 courses each offering unique environments and difficulties

 - Easy to learn (even if you have never played real-life disc golf) but challenging to master